swarmnyc/swarm-sercret/README.md

 Simply connect a Twitter account through OAuth and a Widget, deploy, and let anyone on the internet tweet from it anonymously.
 Super fun at parties.
 Give it a spin at http://swarmnyc.com/experiments/twitter-anonymous-tweet-bot

-This Tweetbot is a SWARM experiment - head to http://swarmnyc.com/expriments to see what else we've been up to.
+For our other experiments head to http://swarmnyc.com/expriments

 <h2>INSTALL INSTRUCTIONS</h2>
 <p>1.
 Set up config.php</p>